North Karnataka: Prehistoric period

 North Karnataka's history and culture date back to prehistoric times.
 The earliest Stone Age find in India was a hand ax at Lingasugur, in Raichur district.
 Sangankal Hills in the Bellary district, which is known as the earliest village settlement of South India, dates back to the Neolithic period.
 Iron weapons from 1200 BC, found at Hallur in Dharwad district, demonstrate that North Karnataka used iron earlier than northern India.

 Prehistoric sites in North Karnataka include rock shelters in Bellary, Raichur and Koppal districts with red paintings which include figures of wild animals.
 The paintings are done in such a way that the walls of caves are not facing northwest, so the northwest monsoon does not affect them.
-These rock shelters are found at Kurgod, Hampi in Bellary district and Hire Benakal, near Gangavati in the Koppal district.
+These rock shelters are found at Kurugodu in Bellary district, Hampi in Vijayanagara district and Hire Benakal, near Gangavati in the Koppal district.
 Burial chambers using granite slabs (known as dolmens) are also found; the best examples are the dolmens of Hire Benakal and Kumati in Hadagali Taluk.

 Vibhuthihalli at Shahapur Taluk in the Yadgir district, an Archaeological Survey of India ancient astronomy site, was created with megalithic stones.
 The stones, arranged in a square pattern with astronomical significance, cover an area of 12 acre.
 Ashoka's stone edicts, found in the state, indicate that major parts of Northern Karnataka were under the Mauryas.
 Many dynasties left their imprint upon the development of North Karnatakan art, among them the Chalukyas, the Vijayanagara Empire and the Western Chalukyas.
 The inscriptions related to Chutu dynasty are the oldest documents found in North Karnataka.